pmcall/tweeter/README.md

 # Tweeter Project

 Tweeter is a simple, single-page Twitter clone.
+It's super simple, but still lets you share your deepest and inner-most thoughts!

-This repository is the starter code for the project: Students will fork and clone this repository, then build upon it to practice their HTML, CSS, JS, jQuery and AJAX front-end skills, and their Node, Express back-end skills.
+This repository is based on the [LHL starter code repo](https://github.com/lighthouse-labs/tweeter) which allows Students to fork and clone the repository, then build upon it to practice their HTML, CSS, JS, jQuery and AJAX front-end skills, and their Node, Express back-end skills.

 ## Getting Started